-Scots Makar and ‘Journeys Home’ Writer Kathleen Jamie said: “As a writer, I’m not a great believer in ‘inspiration’.
+Scots Makar and ‘Journeys Home’ Writer Kathleen Jamie said: “As a writer who initially started just trying to figure out how much do editors make, I’m not a great believer in ‘inspiration’.
 You just have to look and listen.
 We all know New Year is a complex time, more than just a big party – though there is joy and excitement too!
 But even in my own circle, we have people who’ll be spending Hogmanay working in hospitals, or grieving loved ones lost in 2021, or who have had to cancel family visits yet again.
 We all know people who can’t bear to be alone, and others who take solace in the natural world, or in art and music.
 In “Journeys Home” I hope you will find someone or something you recognise, as we take leave of 2021, and look forward to better days ahead.”

 For more information please visit https://www.edinburghshogmanay.com